ddev/ddev/docs/index.md

 * Download and extract the latest [ddev release](https://github.com/drud/ddev/releases) for your architecture.
 * Move ddev to /usr/local/bin: `mv ddev /usr/local/bin/` (may require sudo), or another directory in your `$PATH` as preferred.
 * Run `ddev` to test your installation.
 You should see ddev's command usage output.
-* (Optional) As a one-time initialization, run `mkcert -install`, which may require your sudo password.
+* As a one-time initialization, run `mkcert -install`, which may require your sudo password.
 Linux users may have to take additional actions as discussed below in "Linux `mkcert -install` additional instructions

 ### Installation via package managers - Linux